 The cyanotype is a very early photographic process invented by Sir John Herschel in 1842.
 The Herschels were an illustrious family.
 Sir John’s father was Sir William Herschel, first president of the Royal Astronomical Society and discoverer of the planet Uranus in 1781.
-As well as contibuting to the early development of photography, Sir John also carried on his father’s astronomical work and was himself President of the Royal Astronomical Society on three occasions.
+As well as contributing to the early development of photography, Sir John also carried on his father’s astronomical work and was himself President of the Royal Astronomical Society on three occasions.
 John’s Aunt (William’s younger sister) was Caroline Herschel who also became an accomplished astronomical observer and discovered many new comets.

 The cyanotype method is quite simple in principle; two chemicals (Potassium Ferricyanide and Ferric Ammonium Citrate), when mixed together become sensitive to UV light.
 A sheet of paper is coated with the mixture and the objects to be photographed placed on top, usually held in place by a sheet of glass.
 This is then exposed to UV light from the sun which causes a chemical reaction to take place in which the blue dye Ferric Ferrocyanide is produced.
 After washing in water, the exposed parts of the paper are seen to become a rich prussian blue.
 Those parts of the paper underneath the objects are shadowed from the UV rays and show as white and/or a paler blue.
 More recently, a modified method has been developed called the Wet Cyanotype process.
 This involves adding various liquids and powders to the coated paper before exposure to the sun with the intention of creating interesting textures and colour changes in the final image.
 The most effective of these modifiers I have found to be soap bubbles and vinegar.
 Others include salt, turmeric and lemon juice.
-What follows is not meant to be an encyclopaedic description of every aspect of making cyanotypes, rather a summary of what I have learned so far as a relative beginner.
+What follows is not meant to be an encyclopaedic description of every aspect of making cyanotypes, rather a summary of what I have learned so far.

 To get started, you will need the following materials: